 Demonstrating its commitment to sustainability, Deutsche Bank has increased its use of clean electricity from seven percent to 65 percent globally over the last four years.
 In the US and Canada, 100% of its purchased electricity is generated from wind power.
 The Bank was recognized as a corporate pioneer and founder of the WindMade™ label, the first global consumer label that identifies products made with wind energy.

-For more information on Deutsche Bank’s sustainability activities please visit our dedicated website, Banking on Green.
+For more information on Deutsche Bank’s sustainability activities please click here.